2012 Survival Guide: A practical planner for the worst case scenario

 Markandeya, Hindu sage (cited in Earth Under Fire)

-Modern skeptics of course dismiss the power of prophecy, pointing to all the doomsday warnings made by cult leaders that never panned out.
-Yet the publicity-seeking charlatans of more recent times are not the same as the elusive shamans and prophets of old, and our western culture remains inextricably tied to an astrological past.
-We still refer to up-and-coming business entrepreneurs as "rising stars".
-The term "disaster"is an old Latin (i.e. Roman) word meaning "evil star."
+Modern skeptics of course dismiss the power of prophecy, pointing out the doomsday warnings of various cult leaders in modern times that never panned out.
+Yet, the publicity hounds referred to here bear little resemblance to those elusive shamans and prophets of antiquity.
+It's interesting that our well-worn term "disaster"comes from an old Latin (i.e. Roman) word meaning "evil star."
 The words influence and influenza come from the Latin influentia, defined as "the emanation of ethereal fluid from the heavens affectng mankind," as Roy Gallant explains in his 1979 book The Constellations: How They Came to Be.
 The word desire harkens back to the Latin desidere, which means "without a star, the outcome unfulfilled."

 ---